hissssst/pathex/guides/tutorials/basics.md

 There are a lot of other ways to use paths.
 Every macro with human-readable name (except `path`) is a macro for using path in some way, check `Pathex` documentation.
-In all such macros first argument is an input structure and the second argument is a path-closure itself
+In all such macros, the first argument is an input structure and the second argument is a path-closure.

 > Note:
-> Path-closure which are created inside path-using macro are optimised to have
+> Path-closure which are created inside path-using macros are optimised to have
 > only one operation generated (instead of default three).
 > You can read more about path-closures and operations [here](path.md)

 As usual

-* Macro without `!` always return `{:ok, result}` or `:error`
+* Macros without `!` always return `{:ok, result}` or `:error`
-* Macro with `!` return `result` or raise `Pathex.Error`
+* Macros with `!` return `result` or raise `Pathex.Error`

 ## Compose paths

-Path-closures can be composed together to create new path-closure, every path comosition macro is a binary operator.
-Some compositions are optimized to have generate one closure even if multiple closures are used.
+Path-closures can be composed together to create new path-closure, every path composition macro is a binary operator.
+Some compositions are optimized to generate one closure even if multiple closures are used.

 You can concat paths with `Pathex.~>/2` composition macro